Chibi97/Tabs_in_JS_Frameworks/README.md

 9. Create .env file insde of React project root and add this:
 > SKIP_PREFLIGHT_CHECK=true

-10. Modify `package.json` of every project of the mono-repo like this:
+10. Modify `package.json` of every project of the mono-repo like `@project-name/app-name` :
 > name: @example/vue-tabs

 > name: @example/react-tabs